 Reduce the Light

-High-output lighting that’s on for long periods of the day causes algae to proliferate.
-To slow the algae’s growth, reduce the amount of lighting used for your tank or lower the intensity until the algae dissipate.
-If you don’t have the capability to do this, turn it off for a few more hours than usual every day.
+To slow the algae’s growth, reduce the lighting used for your tank or lower the intensity until the algae dissipates.
+If you can’t do this, turn it off for a few more hours than usual every day.

 To avoid algae altogether, make sure you don’t have your lighting on too bright or too often in the day.
 Eight hours a day is usually enough for plants and fish.
-This might take a little trial and error to get right – and don’t forget your fish need light to survive.

 Control Nutrients